Coochiemudlo Island

 Coochiemudlo Island is a small island in the southern part of Moreton Bay, near Brisbane, in South East Queensland, Australia.
-It is also the name of the locality upon the island, which is within the local government area of Redland City.
+It is also the name of the locality upon the island, which is within the local government area of Redland City, but the town is called Coochie.

+There is no road access to the island, which is a 2.0 km ferry ride from the jetty at Victoria Point, which is in turn 12.4 km south-east of Cleveland and 36.3 km east-south-east of the Brisbane CBD.